Updated: Jul 23

-I mentioned at the time that the only treatment my doctor could suggest was Nioxin, this isn’t something on prescription nor is it something with any medical backing.
+I mentioned at the time that the only hair loss treatment my doctor could suggest was Nioxin, this isn’t something on prescription nor is it something with any medical backing.

 Nioxin claims to be the ‘Number 1 Salon Brand For Hair Loss’, I generally don’t pay attention to claims that are emblazoned across the boxes of beauty products as I tend to judge them myself, but given that my GP was so certain of its effectiveness I thought I'd give it a go.

 The Nioxin site has a consultation tool designed to help you navigate the systems they offer – I’d recommend that you give this a look if you consider trying the system as it makes it much easier to decide on which set to go with.

-For the options I selected it recommended System 2 – I went with natural hair as I hadn’t had my hair coloured since February.
+For the options I selected it recommended Hair Loss System 2 – I went with natural hair as I hadn’t had my hair coloured since February.

 The product suggestions I got were;

 System 2 / Deep Protect Density Mask / Night Density Rescue / 3D Styling

 I’m trying things out one by one, and so far I’ve used System Two.

 Being completely honest, it’s a love/hate kinda thing.